jdgarwick/SonicPi/README.md

 control s, note: 65
 sleep 0.5
 control s, note: 67
-sleep 3
-control s, note: 72
 ```

 Now we hear the notes being bent between the `control` calls.
-It
-sounds nice, doesn't it?
-You can speed up the slide by using a shorter
+You can speed
+up the slide by using a shorter time such as `note_slide: 0.2` or slow it
-time such as `note_slide: 0.2` or slow it down by using a longer slide
+down by using a longer slide time.
-time.

 Every parameter that can be controlled has a corresponding `_slide`
 parameter for you to play with.